kozakaron/Bubble_dynamics_simulation/DOCUMENTATION.md

 	~~~
 	This function runs solve() and get_data(), then return with data.
 	Input and output is (or can be) normal dictionary.
-	It is used for multithreading (e.g. in bruteforce_parameter_study.inp).
+	It is used for multithreading (e.g. in Bruteforce_parameter_sweep.ipynb).
 	The input (kwargs) is a dictionary with the keyword-argument pairs of solve().
 	~~~